 All accepted students must complete the pre-entrance medical information requirements by the designated deadlines set in CastleBranch.
-Noncompliance with these requirements will result in a "Hold"

-status on the student's record.
-This "Hold" status will not allow the student to register for classes, receive a reference, or transcript until the requirement(s) are completed and the "Hold" is removed
+If health requirements are not completed the student may no be able to attend class, lab, or clinical.
+Noncompliance with these requirements will also result in a "hold" status on the student's record.
+This "hold" status will not allow the student to register for classes, receive a reference, or transcript until the requirement(s) are completed and the hold" is removed.

-Documentation is required of immunizations such as Hepatitis B, Measles, Mumps, Rubella, Varicella (chickenpox), meningococcal, and tuberculosis.
+Documentation is required of immunizations such as hepatitis B, measles, mumps, rubella, varicella (chickenpox), meningococcal, and tuberculosis.
 Specific information can be found under "Immunization Requirements" in the student's CastleBranch account.
 All students will upload immunization documents into CastleBranch, Inc. to show proof of date and completion of their immunization requirements.